Zequez/gsheets-api-service/readme.md

-# GSX2JSON - Google Spreadsheet to JSON API service.
+# Google Sheets to JSON API for my teams

-## About
+# About

-One useful feature of Google Spreadsheets is the ability to access the data as JSON by using a particular feed URL.
-However, this is a bit fiddly to do, and the resulting JSON is pretty unreadable, with usable data buried deep inside objects.

-This API connects to your spreadsheet and santizes the data, providing simple, readable JSON for you to use in your app.

-## Install

-- Get [Google API key](https://developers.google.com/sheets/api/guides/authorizing#APIKey) and add to api.js (line 1).
-- You must also enable the Google Sheets API and set up a service account.
-- Make sure your Google Sheet is set to be shared to 'anyone with the link'.
-- Run `npm install`.
-- Run `node app`.
+This is basically a thin layer over Google Sheets API that allows me and my teams to more easily use Google Sheets as an API service to render pages from spreadsheet data.

 ## Usage

 First, you must make sure your Google Sheet is set to be shared to 'anyone with the link'.

 You can then access your readable JSON API using the `/api` endpoint.
 You can change this in app.js.